remotesynth/certifiedfreshevents/content/speakers/roy-derks.md

 draft: false
 ---

-Roy Derks is a developer, author and public speaker from the Netherlands.
-His mission is to make the world a better place through tech by training and inspiring developers worldwide.
-Currently he is working with StepZen on a mission to make GraphQL adoption easy and scalable.
+Roy is an entrepreneur, speaker and author from The Netherlands and, in his own words, 'wants to make the world a better place through tech'.
+He has been giving talks and training to developers worldwide on technologies like GraphQL, React and TypeScript.
+Most recently he wrote the book Fullstack GraphQL.